qujohn314/MIT-RSS-2022-Final_Challenge/README.md

 And `num_lane_line_breaches` is the number of times the car drives outside of the Rainbow Road, and `num_long_breaches` is the number of times the car has driven outside of the road and stayed outside of the lane for greater than 3 seconds.

 The **maximum speed of your car should be 1.5 m/s**.

+**Your team will choose between completing a final briefing or report (you do not need to complete both).**

 ### Briefing Evaluation (see [technical briefing rubric](https://docs.google.com/document/d/1NmqQP7n1omI9bIshF1Y-MP70gfDkgEeoMjpWv8hjfsY/edit?usp=sharing) for grading details)
 When grading the Technical approach and Experimental evaluation portions of your briefing, we will be looking specifically for **illustrative videos of your car following the track lane and Rainbow Road as well as executing city driving maneuvers.** Specifically, we would like videos highlighting: